 Under Georgia black letter law, the prosecution had been able to use that “evidence of refusal” at the criminal trial since the 1960s.
-The motion hearing focused on the defense attorney arguing that use of THIS type DUI test was a violation of the Georgia Constitution, Article 1, Section 1, Paragraph XVI.
+The motion hearing focused on the criminal defense attorney for Ms. Elliott arguing that the refusal to acquiesce to THIS type DUI test was a violation of the Georgia Constitution, Article 1, Section 1, Paragraph XVI.

 Refusal to submit to an alcohol test cannot be used against you in the trial.
 In the State of Georgia, an arrested DUI suspect can refuse a post-arrest Intoxilyzer 9000 test.
 When this occurs, some officers will just write up the administrative license “refusal” to be test on the GA DDS 1205 form and take that driver to jail.